-Participating in the civil rights movement came naturally for her.
-Ruby Dee's inner strength came through during her performances as well as her participation in the civil rights movement.
+Participating in the civil rights movement came naturally to her.
+Ruby Dee's inner strength came through during her performances and her participation in the civil rights movement.
 Her dear friends were Malcolm X and Martin Luther King, Jr.

 In 1970, Ruby earned the Frederick Douglass Award from the National Urban League for her civil rights work.
 She once said, "I never remember, like, saying, 'Well, I'm going to belong - join the civil rights movement.'"

 "I never thought about myself as an activist when we were coming along.
 I love the people I love.
 I didn't care whether they could be a Democrat, Republican, communist... anything but a racist."

 Dee earned an Oscar nomination for her performance in American Gangster (2007), where she co-starred with Denzel Washington.

 Directed and produced by Ridley Scott, the movie follows Frank Lucas, played by Washington, a hardened American gangster.
 The story is a fictional account of his criminal career.
 He smuggled heroin into the United States on planes coming back from the Vietnam War.

 "I think all human beings have a godlike, divine power, only most of us don't tap into it."

 — Ruby Dee

 Born Ruby Ann Wallace, she kept her married name Dee after she married blues singer Frankie Dee Brown in 1941.
 The marriage didn't last long, and she ended their marriage about three and a half years later in divorce and married Ossie Davis in 1948.
 Davis passed away in 2005.
 Their relationship held steady throughout their years together, participating in the civil rights movement and help other black artists succeed.